StartOSSS/template-go/README.md

 before running the stack.
 Skaffold pushes application + test images to Artifact Registry (`GAR_REPOSITORY`) for Cloud Run deploys and loads them straight into Minikube for local profiles.

+## Best practices reference

+See `docs/best-practices.md` for the rationale behind each directory, workflow, and automation choice baked into this template.
+Reference it when cloning the repo to keep conventions consistent across services.

 ## Preview environments